odubno/gauss-naive-bayes/README.md

 #### Prior Probability
 Calculating the prior probability for each class.
-Prior probability is simply the probability of the each class occuring.
+Prior probability is simply the probability of each class occurring.

 ```python
 class GaussNB: